bright-cloud-studio/modal-gallery/README.md

-# Simple Modal Gallery
+# Bright Cloud Studio's Modal Gallery
-by Mark St. Jean ( http://www.markstjean.com )

-A simple gallery where each image can have multiple hotspots which trigger a modal box.
+## Create a gallery where each slide can have unlimited hotspot links which trigger modal boxes.